 What is more, you even get an installation kit in the package.
 This is how it looks like:

 In summary, Della is the best cost-benefit window AC unit you can find.
-The great specs, wide BTU range and the EnergyStar and UL certification make it a powerful and durable window air conditioner without a match for this price.
+The great specs, wide BTU range, and the EnergyStar and UL certification make it a powerful and durable window air conditioner without matching this price.

 #4 Friedrich Chill CP06G10B (Best Through-The-Wall Air Conditioner)

 As you may know, some window air conditioners can be installed through-the-wall instead of installing them on a window.
-Friedrich Chill has designed the best through-the-wall air conditioner with theirs CP06G10B model.
+Friedrich Chill has designed the best through-the-wall air conditioner with their CP06G10B model.

 Of course, that doesn’t mean that you can’t install them on a window sill as well.
-However, when installing the Friedrich Chill through-the-wall AC unit, you have to be careful about the wall thickness.
+However, when installing the Friedrich Chill through-the-wall AC unit, you must be careful about the wall thickness.

 The wall has to be 7 1/2” or less thick.
 If you have a thicker wall, you really should be looking to install it on a window instead.
 Here is how it looks when mounted on a window sill:

-It has a superb energy-efficiency with an EER rating of 11.2.
-For a though-the-wall AC unit that can double as a window air conditioner that is quite an enviable efficiency.
+It has superb energy-efficiency with an EER rating of 11.2.
+For a though-the-wall AC unit that can double as a window air conditioner, that is quite an enviable efficiency.

 The bad side of the Friedrich Chill CP06G10B is the steep price.
 Precisely because the air conditioner can be installed through the wall, the device can command that much higher prices.
 For example, it’s not unusual for a 10,000 BTU Friedrich Chill unit to cost up to $550.

 Nonetheless, if you want to use a through-the-wall air conditioner, the Friedrich Chill CP06G10B model is the way to go.